Have you ever woken up and thought; I don’t want to go to work today? Or worse – woken up every day thinking this?

 Is this feeling what drove you to open your salon in the first place?
 Most salon, spa and clinic owners have had a “bad” workplace experience that drove them to work for themselves or open their own business.

-Whether you believe it or not, your energy has a huge affect on your business, your team and your clients’ overall experience.
+Whether you believe it or not, your energy has a huge effect on your business, your team and your clients’ overall experience.
 One ‘bad egg’, it could be you or a team member, can turn a salon upside down and cause havoc in only a few days or weeks.
-Your perfect salon gone in the blink of an eye, and everyone walking on eggshells.

-Use these 5 tips to improve the culture of your salon, spa or clinic so you and your staff can wake up every day excited to go to work and give your very best.
+Creating a positive team culture may seem easier said than done, but these five tips are proven to develop and improve company culture.
+Use them in your salon, spa or clinic and you and your staff will wake up every day excited to go to work and give your very best!

 1. Share your why and your values

 Why do you do what you do?
 What are your values?
-Know Your Why by Simon Sinek, talks about the importance of sharing your why with your team and clients.
-If your team have the same values as you and feel the connection to the why, then they won’t be waking up every day just to take home their paycheck.
-They’ll be waking up every day to fulfill their purpose.
-Create a list of salon values and place them in the staff kitchen to ensure your team truly understand why you do what you do.
+Know Your Why by Simon Sinek talks about the importance of sharing your why with your team and clients.
+If your team has the same values as you and feel connected to the ‘why’, they won’t be showing up to work just to take home their paycheck.

 2. Schedule regular one on one meetings